Nunzio Impellizzeri: Career

 Impellizzeri began his choreographic career in Italy in collaboration with the Theater Company Gruppo Iarba for Le mille e una notte in 2003, the Genius Loci and Studio Ferrera with Terre Laviche in 2004.
 In 2011, in Germany, he cooperated with Giorgio Madia and the Cottbus Staatstheater in the creation of Harlequin, which plays with the tradition of the Italian Commedia dell'arte.
-In Switzerland, in 2009, on behalf of Gisela Rocha Dance Company, in 2010 for the Faa-Zone Dance Company, in 2006 for Cinevox Junior Dance Company, in 2008 for the ZTTS of Zurich, from 2008 to 2013 for the SZZ_Junior Company and in 2015 for the ZHdK: BA Contemporary Dance.
+In Switzerland, in 2009, on behalf of Gisela Rocha Dance Company, in 2010 for the Faa-Zone Dance Company, in 2006 for Cinevox Junior Dance Company, in 2008 for the ZTTS of Zürich, from 2008 to 2013 for the SZZ_Junior Company and in 2015 for the ZHdK: BA Contemporary Dance.

 In 2009, Impellizzeri was one of the four choreographers chosen for the review 12 Min.
-Max. at the Tanzhaus Zurich.
+Max. at the Tanzhaus Zürich.
 In 2010, he was selected amongst six other choreographers for "SiWiC 2010" – (The 14th Swiss International Coaching Project for Choreographers) directed by Reinhild Hoffmann.
-He participated in ChoreoLab 2013 in Zurich and in Warsaw, directed by Tanzhaus Zürich and Centrum W RU-CHU Warsaw.
+He participated in ChoreoLab 2013 in Zürich and in Warsaw, directed by Tanzhaus Zürich and Centrum W RU-CHU Warsaw.

 In 2012 and in 2013, Impellizzeri won the choreographic competition Ballet-ex in Rome.
 In 2014, he founded the Nunzio Impellizzeri Dance Company of which he is the artistic director.